david-davidson/SICP/chapters/2/README.md

 # Notes

 ### 2.1.0
-*Data abstraction* enables us to separate how data is used from the particulars of how it is constructed and represented.
-Our programs can operate on "abstract data," with the concrete data implementation hidden. *Selectors* and *constructors* read from and write to the concrete data representation.
-They form *abstraction barriers*, beyond which implementation details can be ignored.
+**Data abstraction** enables us to separate how data is used from the particulars of how it is constructed and represented.
+Our programs can operate on "abstract data," with the concrete data implementation hidden. **Selectors** and **constructors** read from and write to the concrete data representation.
+They form **abstraction barriers**, beyond which implementation details can be ignored.

+**Compound data** ("glued" together as a conceptual unit) relies on the **closure property**, in which the results of an operation can themselves be combined using the same operation (e.g., a `cons` pair can be an element in another pair).
+(Here, "closure" is unrelated to the more familiar scope-related term.)

 ### 2.1.3
 Church numerals, from the lambda calculus, represent numbers via functions.
 (Indeed, the lambda calculus can express _all computation_ via functions.)
 A church numeral has the signature `f -> x -> any`, where `f` is an arbitrary function and `x` is an arbitrary value.
 A numeral representing the value `n` simply invokes `f` `n` times, starting with `x` as the input and passing the result through the remaining calls to `f`.
 (The final return value is `any` because we have no notion of what `(f x)` returns in the first place, let alone `(f (f x))` or larger numbers.)